HODLBAEK/password-generator/README.md

 # password-generator

-generating random passwords

-a side project about generating random passwords
+This page generates 4 random passwords when you press the green button in the middle

-Best viewed using Google Chrome
+It is best viewed by using Google Chrome browser